Criminal pirate Israel makes a fool of the OECD only days after it clasped the viper to its bosom

-Ongoing human rights violations are too numerous to list here – it's latest murderous outrage has just been demonstrated on the high seas.
-Others range from preventing Gaza's 3,500 licensed fisherman from earning a livelihood by shooting up their vessels whenever they put to sea, and preventing students from Gaza finishing their degree courses at West Bank universities such as Bethlehem and Birzeit, to what former prime minister Olmert himself described as "deliberate and insufferable" employment discrimination against their Arab minority.
+Ongoing human rights violations are too numerous to list here – it’s latest murderous outrage has just been demonstrated on the high seas.
+Others range from preventing Gaza’s 3,500 licensed fishermen from earning a livelihood by shooting up their vessels whenever they put to sea, and preventing students from Gaza finishing their degree courses at West Bank universities such as Bethlehem and Birzeit, to what former Prime Minister Ehud Olmert himself described as “deliberate and insufferable” employment discrimination against their Arab minority.

-Israel also operates discriminatory land laws that benefit Jews and prevent its non-Jewish Palestinian citizens (20% of the population) from exercising an equal right to own land.
+Israel also operates discriminatory land laws that benefit Jews and prevent its non-Jewish Palestinian citizens (20 per cent of the population) from exercising an equal right to own land.
 Palestinian spouses of Israeli citizens are denied full legal status, thus excluding some 16,000 women from exercising their social rights such as accessing health care.

 Basic services such as water and electricity are denied to Bedouin citizens of the Negev/Naqab.
 Their homes are frequently destroyed.

-Between 2000 and the start of Cast Lead (according to Israel's B'Tselem statistics), Israelis killed 4,790 Palestrinian civilians in their homeland.
+Between 2000 and the start of Cast Lead (according to Israel’s B’Tselem statistics), Israelis killed 4,790 Palestinian civilians in their homeland.
 Of these, 952 were children.
-In the same period Palestinians killed 490 Israeli civilians within Israel, including just 84 children.
+In the same period Palestinians killed 490 Israeli civilians within Israel, including 84 children.